 HSI and other third-party vendors, including Google and Facebook, use first-party and third-party cookies together for re-targeting, where you may see an ad for HSI based on past visits to our website displayed on other sites you visit.

 Publicly available information

 We may use publicly available sources to keep your records up to date and check for changes of address and for deceased and gone away records, and undertake data cleaning activity.
-This allows us to better direct our resources and efforts, manage customer relationships and ensure data remains accurate, up to date and compliant.
+This allows us to better direct our resources and efforts, manage supporter relationships and ensure data remains accurate, up to date and compliant.
 We may obtain this publicly available information directly or from third parties; for example, the Royal Mail’s National Change of Address Database (NCOA LinkTM), The National Deceased Register, Mortascreen, The Bereavement Register, Mortality Suppressions from Experian or other trusted source lists deemed reliable.
 We may use trusted third-party providers to undertake data cleaning activities on our behalf.